vkh12/phovoorhees/README.md

 ## Project Overview

 I have been involved with my aunt's Vietnamese restaurant since its opening in 2017.
-While I now focus on my studies during the academic year, I return to assist during winter and summer breaks.

 During one of my breaks, I observed that many immigrant business owners, like my aunt, relied heavily on traditional advertising methods.
 Although approaches like printed materials and word-of-mouth are effective, I recognized the potential for an online presence to drive sales and enhance the restaurant's brand image.

 ## Development Insights